Oleg52/ModToolDocs/docs/addons/units/overview.md

 There are different unit variations, you can scroll through them in creator.

 Some vehicles have mod kits that have some predefined customizations.
-You should only type one preset number at a time.
+You should only type one mod kit number at a time.

+![Img2](/assets/images/addons/img11.png)

 Note: double-click on vehicle name from mod kits list to copy it to the clipboard.

-![Img2](/assets/images/addons/img11.png)

 There's also triggered driver type, it has activation radius, when you hit it, car starts to drive by itself.

-Units cannot be placed on the custom props in the game, but you can place them by pressing Add button in the tool.
-It will add unit on the cursor position.